Rules and Guidelines for AACN Online Discussion Forums

 1. Keep it professional and courteous.
 Profanity, ad hominem accusations, personal attacks, inflammatory comments, excessive repetitive daily posts, or attacks on protected groups (such as race, sex, sexual orientation, or religion) are unacceptable.

-2. Focused discussions on politics, societal debates, and religion: Keep discussions of politics, societal debates (including court decisions), and religion respectful and focused on how it pertains directly to neuropsychology and/or your daily experiences as a neuropsychology professional.
+2. Focus discussions on politics, societal debates, and religion.
+Keep discussions of politics, societal debates (including court decisions), and religion respectful and focused on how it pertains directly to neuropsychology and/or your daily experiences as a neuropsychology professional.
 See the table below for examples of acceptable and unacceptable types of discussions in these topic areas.

 3. Posts should not be shared without permission.
 Except for announcements of training or job openings, postings should not be shared outside of AACN online discussion forums without the explicit permission of the author(s) of the post and any copied prior posts.
 Do not pass posts to attorneys for use in medico-legal applications.